Menna2a/nutri-guide/README.md

 # nutri-guide
-a nutrtional guide website using HTML & CSS
+a nutritional guide website created using HTML & CSS